mau-network/mau/README.md

 ## Data format

-Using unstructured text will not be sufficient to represent all kinds of content created by users. a piece of content that represents a simple status update should have a different structure than a recipe or a technical blog post or a doctor sharing disease information. or an athlete sharing his bike ride.
+* Writing a piece of content that represents a simple status update is different than:

-JSON has wide support from popular programming languages.
-Using it as a content format will introduce structure to the data. while making it still readable by any text editor.
+  * a recipe
+  * a technical blog post
+  * a doctor sharing disease information
+  * or an athlete sharing his bike ride.

+* Using unstructured text will not be sufficient to:
+  * represent all kinds of content created by users
+  * every program will have a different way to find the type of the content

+* We have to use a structured format to represent content, some options are:
+  * XML
+  * JSON
+  * YAML
+  * Protobuf
+  * Avro

+* From the previous options we'll use JSON as it has the following benefits:
+  * Has wide support from popular programming languages
+  * Supported by text editors
+  * Supported by web browsers
+  * Has many tools to help read/filter/transform it like: jq

 ## Schema